indy/seni/README.md

 ## Windows 10 Shenanigans

-You will need to build a server.exe and add it to the Firewall whitelist in order to prevent a Windows Firewall dialog appearing every time.
+You will need to build a seni-server.exe and add it to the Firewall whitelist in order to prevent a Windows Firewall dialog appearing every time.

-1. `go build src/go/serve.go`
+1. Build the server using the instructions above
 2. In the windows control panel go to:
    `Control Panel\All Control Panel Items\Windows Firewall\Allowed applications`
-   and add the serve.exe that was just created
+   and add the seni-server.exe that was just created
-3. `serve.exe`
+3. `seni-server.exe`

 ## C used in WebAssembly